Meta-Impressionism / other exhibitions

 Introduction:

-Durand-Ruel had in the early 1870s his ‘German gallery’ in London at 168, New Bond Street.
-Here he also held yearly exhibitions of the Society of French Artists (=SFA) and here also works of the Impressionists were exhibited.
-From 1870-75 Durand-Ruel organised 10 exhibitions.
-Due to financial problems Durand-Ruel had to close in December 1875 his gallery in London (R5,p92).
+Durand-Ruel had openend 1870/12/10 his ‘German gallery’ in London at 168, New Bond Street.
+Here he held exhibitions of the Society of French Artists* (=SFA).
+From 1870-74 Durand-Ruel organised 9 exhibitions; in 1875+76 3 additional were organised.
+In total some 1616 pictures were exhibited, of which 347 (22%) were Barbizon paintings↓.
+Also works of the Impressionists were exhibited.
+Several of them were owned by Durand-Ruel, who had started to buy their works since the end of 1870.
+Due to financial problems Durand-Ruel had to close in December 1875 his gallery in London (R5,p92;R116I,p147).
+Another source mentions that he already transferred the gallery by the end of 1874 (aR1).

 On this page you will also find some information on the the International Exhibition of Fine Arts held in South-Kensington (London) in May 1871, because Durand-Ruel had a large influence on it.
-You will also find content from a review in The Art Journal of 1875/01/01.
+You will also find content from a review in The Art Journal of 1875/01/01, noting many works of Legros that were exhibited.

 Note: The information on this page is limited and only based on indirect sources.
+I couldn’t find digital catalogues.
 The focus on this webpage is on which ‘impressionists’ did exhibit, when, with how many works and (if possible) with what works.

 1870/12/10, 1st exhibition: